Law Offices of Richard S. Humphrey

-An experienced drunk driving law attorney in Rhode Island can often challenge the stop and subsequent arrest in a DUI case.
-At the The Law Offices of Richard S. Humphrey, our firm has over 30 years of experience handling cases that involve DUI/DWI arrests.
+An experienced drunk driving defense attorney in Tiverton, Rhode Island can often challenge the stop and subsequent arrest in a DUI case.
+At the The Law Offices of Richard S. Humphrey, our team has over 40 years of combined experience handling highly complicated cases that involve DUI/DWI arrests.

-Sobriety checkpoints consisting of roadblocks where officers stop motorists to observe check for intoxicated drivers are deemed unconstitutional and are illegal in Rhode Island.
+Sobriety checkpoints consisting of roadblocks where officers stop motorists to check for intoxicated drivers have been deemed unconstitutional and illegal in Tiverton, Rhode Island.

 Probable cause must show suspicion that you committed a crime.
 A lawful basis for stopping a car under suspicion of DUI or for other violations would involve reasons, such as: